Analytical solutions from integral transforms for transient fluid flow in naturally fractured porous media with and without boundary flux: Introduction

-We employ a joint procedure, the joint Laplace-Hankel transform (JLHT)~\cite{poularikas2010transforms,debnath2014integral}, to solve partial differential equations with applications in pumping or well tests.
-This procedure has been used in the past; the Hankel transform is used with an infinite reservoir with a centered well whose radius tends to zero (line source infinite reservoir), while the finite Hankel transform is used with a single well centered in a finite circular area (bounded reservoir).
-Although the JLHT is adequate to solve models of transient fluid flow in a reservoir, analytical studies on this subject regarding several porosities are scarce~\cite{clossman1975aquifer,babak2014unified}.
-For this reason, using JLHT, we extend the solutions of fluid flow in a double-porosity medium and diverse boundary conditions (BCs): Dirichlet-Dirichlet (DD), Dirichlet-Neumann (DN), Neumann-Dirichlet (ND), and Neumann-Neumann (NN).
-The inner condition is given by a constant terminal pressure or constant terminal rate, in accordance with the constraint of well tests.
-Meanwhile, the outer boundary has a constant pressure or is defined as a bounded reservoir with a ``Ramp" rate condition to simulate natural water influx or slow-starting waterfloods from injector wells~\cite{doublet1995decline} or to simulate rock heterogeneities at the external boundary that obstructs the flow channels~\cite{del2014pressure}~\cite{doublet1995decline}.
-We note that our solutions are reduced to relationships of fluid flow in a single-porosity medium, which were released in other works.
-These relationships are found in Refs. \cite{muskat1934flow}, for DD-BC; \cite{muskat1934flow,hurst1934unsteady}, for DN-BC; \cite{matthews1967pressure}, for ND-BC; and, \cite{muskat1934flow,matthews1967pressure,del2014pressure}, for NN-BC.
+There is a lack of exact solutions using the JLHT, for models of fluid flow in bounded or infinite reservoirs.
+Partly, this may be due to the complexities inherent to the method that will be exposed in this work.
+In order to contribute to the studies in this direction, we use the JLTH to solve the double-porosity model of~\citet{warren1963behavior} using the following combinations of specific boundary conditions (BCs): Dirichlet-Dirichlet (DD), Dirichlet-Neumann (DN), Neumann-Dirichlet (ND), and Neumann-Neumann (NN).
+The inner condition is given by either a constant terminal pressure or constant terminal rate.
+Meanwhile, the outer boundary has a constant pressure or has a flux defined as a ``Ramp" rate function to simulate natural water influx or slow-starting waterfloods from injector wells~(\cite{doublet1995decline}).
+Also, this latter function can be interpreted as rock heterogeneities at the outer boundary that obstructs the flow channels~(\cite{del2014pressure,doublet1995decline}).
+We note that our solutions generalize the relationships of fluid flow in a single-porosity medium, which were released in other works, and can be found in (\cite{muskat1934flow}), for DD-BCs; (\cite{muskat1934flow,hurst1934unsteady}), for DN-BCs; (\cite{matthews1967pressure}), for ND-BCs; and in (\cite{muskat1934flow,matthews1967pressure,del2014pressure}), for NN-BCs.